 Location: Newark, NJ

-Anil Verma Associates, Inc. (AVA) is a part of the design team responsible for design and preparation of plans and specifications for the Trans Hudson Express Tunnel (THE Tunnel) which will be constructed underneath the Hudson River, between New Jersey and New York City.
+Anil Verma Associates (AVA) Inc. was a part of the design team responsible for the design and preparation of plans and specifications for the Trans Hudson Express Tunnel (THE Tunnel) which will be constructed underneath the Hudson River, between New Jersey and New York City.
 This project includes all associated tunnel structures, and the 34th Street Station in New York City, which will be the northern terminus of the project.
-Our responsibilities include; Architectural Design of Underground Stations, Mid-Tunnel Ventilation Structures, Ancillary Equipment Rooms.
-AVA is a sub-consultant to the Joint Venture team of Parsons Brinkerhoff/DMJM Harris/STV Group.
+Our responsibilities included: Architectural Design of Underground Stations, Mid-Tunnel Ventilation Structures, Ancillary Equipment Rooms.
+AVA was a subconsultant to the Joint Venture team of Parsons Brinkerhoff/DMJM Harris/STV Group.